estherlin/lens-blur-fields/README.md

 ### Requirements

 This code requires tiny-cuda-nn, see [NVlabs/tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn) for installation instructions (we used version 1.6).
+Package requirements as of October 2023 are in `\requirements.txt`.

 ### Data